Clinical application of ECG in chest pain & acute myocardial infarction

 The ECG is invaluable in the prehospital setting.
 It is used to diagnose, risk stratify and guide treatment in patients with acute coronary syndromes.
-The 12-lead ECG, with conventional electrode placement, should be used in the prehopsital setting.
+The 12-lead ECG, with conventional electrode placement, should be used in the prehospital setting.
 Occasionally, prehospital personnel place the limb electrodes on the torso (i.e Mason-Likar electrode placement).
 This results in an almost identical ECG as the conventional 12-lead ECG, but only almost.
 The Mason-Likar electrode placement is not approved for interpretation of ischemia on the initial recording (because amplitudes and intervals may differ from conventional 12-lead ECG).
 However, Mason-Likar electrode placement may be used for ECG monitoring (which is discussed later).

 Advantages of the prehospital ECG

-The ECG is perhaps the most integral part of prehospital assessment in acute coronary syndromes, because it guides the subsequent treatments and interventions.
-The prehopsital ECG has the following advantages:
+The ECG is perhaps the most integral part of the prehospital assessment in acute coronary syndromes because it guides the subsequent treatments and interventions.
+The prehospital ECG has the following advantages: